 • The most exciting and craziest project since my time at TUM.

-Markus CV: Markus researches and teaches in the following areas: Electromobility with the aim of creating new vehicle concepts, driver assistance systems up to automated driving as well as mobility data and mobility concepts.
-He is the scientific director of the Munich School of Engineering, the Electromobility Science Center and the CREATE project Singapore.
+Markus researches and teaches in the following areas: Electromobility with the aim of creating new vehicle concepts, driver assistance systems up to automated driving as well as mobility data and mobility concepts.
+He is the scientific director of the Munich School of Engineering, the Electromobility Science Center and the CREATE project in Singapore.

 Principal Investigator